TERMS OF REFERENCE

 4.1.
 The Committee shall meet at least three times a year at appropriate times in the reporting and audit cycle and otherwise as required.

 4.2.
-Outside of the formal meeting programme, the Committee Chairman will maintain a dialogue with key individuals involved in the Company’s governance, including the Board Chairman, the Chief Executive, the Finance Director, the external audit lead partner and the head of internal audit.
+Outside of the formal meeting programme, the Committee Chair will maintain a dialogue with key individuals involved in the Company’s governance, including the Board Chair, the Chief Executive Officer, the Chief Financial Officer, the external audit lead partner and the internal audit lead partner.

 5. Notice of Meetings

 5.1.
-Meetings of the Committee shall be convened by the secretary of the Committee at the request of any of its members or at the request of external or internal auditor’s if they consider it necessary.
+Meetings of the Committee shall be convened by the secretary of the Committee at the request of the Committee Chair or any of its members or at the request of external or internal auditor’s if they consider it necessary.

 5.2.
-Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed, shall be forwarded to each member of the Committee and any other person required to attend no later than 3 days before the date of the meeting.
-Supporting papers shall be sent to Committee members, and to other attendees as appropriate, at the same time or as soon as possible thereafter.
+Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed, shall be forwarded to each member of the Committee and any other person required to attend no later than five days before the date of the meeting.
+Supporting papers shall be sent to Committee members and to other attendees, as appropriate, at the same time.

 6. Minutes of Meetings

 6.1.
-The secretary shall minute the proceedings and resolutions of all meetings of the Committee, including a record of the names of those present and in attendance.
+The secretary shall minute the proceedings and decisions of all Committee meetings, including a record of the names of those present and in attendance.

 6.2.
-Draft minutes of Committee meetings shall be circulated promptly to all members of the Committee.
-Once approved, minutes should be circulated to all other members of the Board unless it would be inappropriate to do so in the opinion of the Committee Chairman.
+Draft minutes of Committee meetings shall be circulated to all members of the Committee.
+Once approved, minutes should be circulated to all other members of the Board unless, exceptionally, it would be inappropriate to do so.

 7.1.
-The Committee Chairman shall attend the Annual General Meeting prepared to respond to any shareholder questions on the Committee’s activities.
+The Committee Chair should attend the Annual General meeting to answer any shareholder questions on the Committee’s activities.
 In addition the Committee Chair should seek engagement with shareholders on significant matters related to the Committee’s areas of responsibility.

-The Committee should have oversight of the Group as a whole and, unless required otherwise by regulation, carry out the duties below for the parent company, major subsidiary undertakings and the group as a whole, as appropriate.
+The Committee should have oversight of the Group as a whole and, unless required otherwise by regulation, carry out the duties below for the parent company, major subsidiary undertakings and the Group as a whole, as appropriate.

 8.1.
 Financial Reporting

 8.1.1.
-The Committee shall monitor the integrity of the financial statements of the Company, including its annual and half yearly reports, interim management statements, preliminary results’ announcements and any other formal announcement relating to its financial performance, reviewing and reporting to the Board on significant financial reporting issues and judgements which they contain having regard to matters communicated to it by the auditor.
-The Committee shall also review summary financial statements and significant financial returns to regulators.
+The Committee shall monitor the integrity of the financial statements of the Company, including its annual and half-yearly reports, preliminary announcements and any other formal statements relating to its financial performance, and review and report to the Board on significant financial reporting issues and judgements which those statements contain having regard to matters communicated to it by the auditor.

 8.1.2.
-The Committee shall review and challenge as necessary:
+In particular, the Committee shall review and challenge as necessary:

-220.127.116.11. whether the Company has followed appropriate accounting standards and made appropriate estimates and judgements, taking into account the views of the external auditor;
+126.96.36.199. whether the Company has adopted appropriate accounting policies and made appropriate estimates and judgements, taking into account the external auditor’s views;

-18.104.22.168. the clarity of disclosure in the Company’s financial reports and the context in which statements are made; and
+188.8.131.52. the clarity and completeness of disclosures in the financial statements and the context in which statements are made; and

-22.214.171.124. all material information presented with the financial statements, such as the business review and the corporate governance statement (insofar as it relates to the audit and risk management).
+184.108.40.206. all material information presented with the financial statements, including the Strategic Report and corporate governance statements relating to audit and risk management.

-8.1.3.
-When the Committee is not satisfied with any aspect of the proposed financial reporting by the company, it shall report its views to the Board.
+8.1.4 When the Committee is not satisfied with any aspect of the proposed financial reporting by the Company, it shall report its views to the Board.

 8.2.
 Narrative reporting

-Where requested by the Board, the Committee should review the content of the annual report and accounts and advise the board on whether, taken as a whole, it is fair, balanced and understandable and provides the information necessary for shareholders to assess the company’s performance, business model and strategy and whether it informs the Board’s statement in the annual report on these matters that is required under the UK Corporate Governance Code 2018 (“Code”).
+Where requested by the Board, the Committee should review the content of the annual report and accounts and advise the Board on whether, taken as a whole, it is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company’s performance, business model and strategy and whether it informs the Board’s statement in the annual report on these matters that is required under the UK Corporate Governance Code 2018 (“Code”).

 The Committee shall:

 8.3.1. keep under review the effectiveness of the financial controls systems that identify, assess, manage and monitor financial risks, and other internal control and risk management systems; and

 8.3.2. review and approve the statements to be included in the annual report concerning internal controls and, risk management, including the assessment of principal risks and emerging risks.

 The Committee shall:

-8.4.1. review annually the Company’s arrangements for its employees to raise concerns, in confidence, about possible wrongdoing in financial reporting or other matters.
-The Committee shall ensure where appropriate that these arrangements allow proportionate and independent investigation of such matters and appropriate follow up action; and
+8.4.1. review the adequacy and security of the Company’s arrangements for its employees, contractors and external parties to raise concerns, in confidence, about possible wrongdoing in financial reporting or other matters.
+The Committee shall ensure that these arrangements allow proportionate and independent investigation of such matters and appropriate follow up action;

 8.4.2. review the Company’s procedures for detecting fraud; and